HAWE | Nov 2023 - Apr 2025

 First UX wins

 One of my first big initiatives was a heuristic evaluation of our customer portal.
-It revealed major usability gaps.
+I workshopped with stakeholders to reveal major usability gaps and strategize which issues to tackle first.
 Small, targeted changes made big impact.
 Clearer headers and consistent icons improved usability with little effort.

-As we mapped each user journey, we could streamline flows and reduce cognitive load.
+As we mapped each user journey, I could refine our flows to simplify the process users were going through.
 Every screen began doing more, with less effort.

 gaining traction